 Opt-In Southwestern NC Initiative is Off and Running

-A team of consultants chosen through a Request for Proposals process will be led by TSW.
-Experts on the TSW consulting team will build on work already done in each of the local jurisdictions, search out additional data and best practices requested by citizens and leaders, then facilitate discussions that test alternative approaches to long-range goals.
+The TSW consulting team, together with experts, will build on work already done in each of the local jurisdictions, collect additional data, and gather best practices requested by citizens and leaders.
+The team will facilitate discussions that test alternative approaches to long-range goals.
 Additional staff support will come from North Carolina’s Appalachian Regional Commission Program.

-At every stage in the process, the consultants will be collaborating with the region’s citizens and leaders.
-For much of the idea collecting and sorting, the team will be working directly with individuals and small groups, building consensus for goals and strategies to test in community-wide sessions later on.
-Everyone who wishes to participate will have a chance to chime in — in one-on-one conversations, in group meetings, online and through those they choose to represent them.
+Throughout the process, the consultants will collaborate with citizens and leaders in the region.
+The team will work directly with individuals and small groups, building consensus for goals and strategies to test in community-wide sessions later on.
+Anyone who wishes to participate will have an opportunity to contribute their thoughts and ideas.
+They can do this through one-on-one conversations, group meetings, online forums, or by representing themselves in the project.

 For more information about the project and opportunities to participate, visit the project’s website.